-Diagnosis of Rh Incompatibility
+Diagnosis of Rh incompatibility

-Obstetricians can screen for Rh incompatibility by giving mothers a blood test to determine whether they are Rh-positive or Rh-negative.
+Obstetricians can screen for Rh incompatibility by giving mothers a blood test to determine whether they are Rh-positive or Rh-negative (1).
 If they are Rh-negative, they can administer another blood test that screens for Rh antibodies.
 If a woman has Rh antibodies, it means she was previously exposed to Rh-positive blood, and that her current pregnancy may be in jeopardy if the fetus is Rh-positive.
 If the baby’s father is Rh-positive, or if it is not possible to determine his status, doctors may recommend a test called an amniocentesis to remove a sample of amniotic fluid and determine whether the baby is Rh-positive.
 (In rare cases, this can also cause exposure to Rh-positive blood; see “Risk Factors”).
 Once Rh incompatibility is known or suspected, medical professionals should administer additional tests for Rh antibodies later in pregnancy.

-Treatment for Hemolytic Anemia
+Treatment for hemolytic anemia

 Newborns with severe hemolytic anemia may need a blood exchange transfusion, which involves removing the newborn’s blood and replacing it with blood or plasma from a donor.
 Babies with jaundice may also be treated with phototherapy to reduce the amount of bilirubin in their blood.
 This can prevent brain damage.

-Occasionally, doctors fail to prevent Rh Incompatibility by not ordering screenings when they are indicated, or not treating women with Rh immune globulin when they are at risk of exposure to Rh-positive blood.
-They can also cause a women who is Rh-negative to develop Rh antibodies through extremely negligent actions such as using contaminated needles or giving a transfusion of blood from an Rh-positive donor.
+Occasionally, doctors fail to prevent Rh incompatibility by not ordering screenings when they are indicated, or not treating women with Rh immune globulin when they are at risk of exposure to Rh-positive blood.
+They can also cause a woman who is Rh-negative to develop Rh antibodies through extremely negligent actions such as using contaminated needles or giving a transfusion of blood from an Rh-positive donor.
 Once Rh incompatibility and/or hemolytic anemia has been established, they may also fail to appropriately treat these conditions.

 Free Case Review | Available 24/7 | No Fee Until We Win